WubzyGD/LunoV2/README.md

 _Please note that the Pagination class is still in the works.
 Only one bug is currently known, and it's that the Pagination will error when a user tries to end the pagination in a DM channel, but this error is not extremely high-level and shouldn't have any major effects on your node process._

-_Another note: you'll want to go into the pagination.js file and search for .setFooter() and change the name Natsuki to whatever name your bot is_
+_Another note: you'll want to go into the pagination.js file and search for .setFooter() and change the name Luno to whatever name your bot is_

 ### Clean Timeout